-The online application form consists of 11 sections and will take approximately 30 minutes to complete.
+The form consists of 11 sections and will take approximately 30 minutes to complete.
 You’ll need to provide your personal details, such as name and address, your nationality and how you plan to fund your studies.
 It is important that you use your full name in your application, as it appears in your passport or birth certificate.
 Information on why this is needed can be found here.

 The form requires details of the qualifications you have studied so far, including your English language qualifications, and there’s a section to provide details of your work experience.

-- an academic transcript of your undergraduate degree showing the modules studied and marks attained
+- an academic transcript of your undergraduate degree showing the modules studied and marks achieved

 - a copy of your degree certificate, if you have already graduated

-- a personal statement - this should explain your motivation for your research project, any relevant skills and experience you have (through studying or work), and your future career aspirations and how this research degree will support you in achieving this.
+- a personal statement - this should explain your motivation for studying the programme, any relevant skills and experience you have (through studying or work), and your future career aspirations and how this programme will support you in achieving this.
 Remember to let your passion for the subject shine through!

-You can attach these to your application by uploading them as an attachment via the Application Portal.
+You can attach these to your application by uploading them as attachments in the application portal.

 Haven't got your results yet?

-Don't worry if you don't have all of your results yet; you can upload the documents you do have and upload any outstanding ones when they are available.
+Don't worry if you don't have all of your results yet; you can upload the documents you do have in the application portal and upload any outstanding documents when they are available.